Justuks/Genesis/README.md

-The links are to internal pages as well as to main social-media platforms of a imaginary entity.
+The links are to internal pages as well as to main social-media platforms of this imaginary entity.

 To further enhance user frindly look and feel - "return to the top" links are provided at the bottom of each page: